ONE PURCHASE GIVES YOU UNLIMITED COPIES FOR YOUR ENSEMBLE!

 This tricky round focuses on the “th” consonant, that has two different sounds.
 By making students hyper-aware of the “th” each time and teaching them how to position their tongue, students will improve their diction.

-This round can be sung throughout the fall season as it makes no direct mention of Thanksgiving.
+Sing this round throughout the fall season as it makes no direct mention of Thanksgiving.
 Also, it is a great choice for a performance and it is written with a beautiful ending chord, naturally infused into the round.

-If sung in a mixed choir it is recommended to be sung first in unison.
+Sing in in unison before breaking up into a mixed choir.
 Next, the suggested entrance order would be: Bass, Soprano, Alto, Tenor.
 This will allow for the best ending.

-The “Th” sound is often not fully voiced properly.
+Many choirs do not properly voice the “Th” sound.
 This round is a great tool to focus on this concept.
 The “tr” and “ch” are two often confused consonants; they should sound different.
 This is the focus of the Trick or Treat Round.